NapkinGIS/Napkin-Interactive/README.md

 # Napkin-Interactive

-Map-data interaction solution for the NapkinGIS platform.
+Map-data interaction solution for the Napkin platform.

 This project is based on the CesiumJS map-api and the TerriaJS project.